-When the heat pump arrives, it should be immediately unpacked to determine if any damage has occurred during shipment.
-Any visible damage should be noted on the carrier's freight bill and a claim filed at once.
+When the RS compressor unit and air handler arrive, they should be immediately unpacked to determine if any damage has occurred during shiment.
+Any visible damage should be noted on the carrier's freight bill and a suitable claim filed at once.

-The heat pump is well constructed and every effort has been made to ensure that it will arrive intact, however it is in the customer's best interest to inspect thoroughly when it arrives.
+The heat pump is well constructed and every effort has been made to ensure that it will arrive intact, however it is in the customer's best interest to examine the unit thoroughly when it arrives.